jpena42/Big-Data-Assignment-1/README.md

 # Big-Data-Assignment-1
-# This file upload represents a ligicstic regression model develop and deployed during a Data Mining course
+# This file upload represents a logicstic regression model develop and deployed during a Data Mining course